ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 As this profile uses Group OSCORE, the privacy considerations from {{I-D.ietf-core-oscore-groupcomm}} apply to this document as well.

 An unprotected response to an unauthorized request may disclose information about the RS and/or its existing relationship with the client.
 It is advisable to include as little information as possible in an unencrypted response.
-However, since both the client and the RS share a Group OSCORE Security Context, unauthorized, yet protected requests are followed by protected responses, which can thus include more detailed information.
+However, since both the client and the RS share a Group OSCORE Security Context, unauthorized yet protected requests are followed by protected responses, which can thus include more detailed information.

-Although it may be encrypted, the access token is sent in the clear to the /authz-info endpoint at the RS.
+Although it may be encrypted, the access token is sent in the clear to the authz-info endpoint at the RS.
 Thus, if the client uses the same single access token from multiple locations with multiple resource servers, it can risk being tracked through the access token's value.

 Note that, even though communications are protected with Group OSCORE, some information might still leak, due to the observable size, source address, and destination address of exchanged messages.